-After the awards the party moved over to The Dubliner where there were free food and drinks for all.
-I got to hang out with folks like Tom Drake, and Justin and Kyle from My University Money, Steve Chou, Rob Berger, Larry Ludwig and Miranda Marquit who writes for this site from time to time.
+After the awards, the party moved over to The Dubliner where there were free food and drinks for all.
+I got to hang out with folks like Tom Drake, Justin and Kyle from My University Money, Steve Chou, Rob Berger, Larry Ludwig, and Miranda Marquit who writes for this site from time to time.
 Not too shabby of an ending to the first day at FINCON!

 FINCON13 Day 2

 The second day of the conference got off to a rousing start as Pat Flynn, after his introduction, ran down the aisle, and then promptly tripped and fell onto the main FINCON stage.
 Despite making a lasting impression Pat wasn’t hurt, his fall had all been part of his act.
 His topic?
 The importance of making a good first impression!
 Great talk, and worth buying the virtual pass in order to view it!